 We welcome new members to join as Single, Joint or Family membership. (minors up to 18).

-The Club is proud to be one of four founder members of the Association of Waterways Cruising Clubs (AWCC), a national organisation of 100 plus clubs.The other founder members are; Dunstable & District Boat Club, St. Pancras Cruising Club and Uxbridge Cruising Club.
+The Club is proud to be one of four founder members of the Association of Waterways Cruising Clubs (AWCC), a UK organisation of boat clubs.The other founder members being Dunstable & District Boat Club, St. Pancras Cruising Club and Uxbridge Cruising Club.
 Sadly Uxbridge CC ceased at the end of December 2023 due to falling membership numbers.
 The other three are still very active clubs.